psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 ```
 `UserId` and `TraceId` are simple `newtype`s holding a `String` value.

-For tracing and logging capabilities in `Departures` service we build a `Context` and run it in routes:
+For tracing and logging capabilities in the `Departures` service we build a `Context` and run it in routes:
 ```scala
 case req @ POST -> Root / "departure" =>
   for {